 A scoping review of reviews was led by Cambridge to identify the range of literature available.
 The scoping review focuses on the general socioeconomic, cultural, and environmental conditions; social and community networks; and living and working conditions, alongside the impact of global influences such as climate change and trade rules on diet and physical activity.
 Within these categories, there are a range of potential upstream determinants of the lifestyle factors (diet and activity behaviours), which are our outcomes for this review.

-Informed by the scoping review, two systematic reviews are in progress, further details of each review are provided below:
+Informed by the scoping review, two systematic reviews are in progress.

-- the role of social networks as determinants of diet and physical behaviours in Africa and the Caribbean
+- The association between social and community networks, and physical activity in Sub-Saharan Africa and the Caribbean

 The first review is being led by Cambridge and the second by the University of the West Indies (UWI).
 Senior and junior researchers from many partners are contributing as screeners and data abstractors to both reviews so building capacity in this area.

 1. Factors associated with travel behaviour in African and the Caribbean: a mixed methods systematic review

 In 2015, the United Nations Sustainable Development Goals (SDGs) were adopted, setting a plan of action for people, planet and prosperity to be achieved by 2030.
 In particular, SDG 3.4 aims to reduce premature mortality from NCDs by one third and SDG 11.2 aims to provide access to safe, affordable, accessible and sustainable transport systems.
 The promotion of active modes of travel could contribute to both goals.